miraland-labs/solarti-program-library/token-metadata/interface/README.md

 Initializes the token-metadata TLV entry in an account with an update authority, name, symbol, and URI.

-Must provide an SPL token mint and be signed by the mint authority.
+Must provide an Solarti token mint and be signed by the mint authority.

 #### Update Field